dustinpfister/blog_posts/_posts/nodejs-html-to-json.md

 layout: post
 categories: node.js
 id: 87
-updated: 2019-11-19 09:06:06
+updated: 2019-11-19 09:34:47
-version: 1.5
+version: 1.6
 ---

 So I wanted to make a simple tool to run threw all of my blog posts that have been parsed into html, and find certain values such as word count for my posts.
 In other words I want to create a collection of objects for each html file, or have a way to convert to a JSON format from HTML.
 So there should be some kind of dependency in the npmjs ecosystem that I can use to just quickly turn html into an object tyoe form that I can work with in a node environment, similarly to that of what I can work with in a browser or client side javaScript environment.

 WIth that being said I took a little time to see what there is to work with if anything and after doing so I found a few projects that work nice.
 However in this post I will mostly be writing about a npm package called [html-to-json](https://www.npmjs.com/package/html-to-json).
+This package has a method where I can feed it an html string, and what is returned is a workable object.

 <!-- more -->